 Amy Johnson House opened in 2019, the building in the heart of Hull city centre has been transformed into an 18 bedded enhanced supported living accommodation across 3 floors.
 Our dedicated team provide 24-hour support for male and female residents aged 18+.

 At Amy Johnson House our residents are in the heart of Hull.
 We have excellent access to local amenities with shops, museums, entertainment venues and local health services all within walking distance.
-We are also only a 6-minute walk from the beautiful ‘Queen’s Gardens’ green space, and only a short work to local transport links.
+We are also only a 1-minute walk from the beautiful ‘Queen’s Gardens’ green space, and only a short walk to local transport links.

 We encourage our residents to be actively involved in our monthly residents’ meeting, where our team and our residents come together to share feedback and new ideas.